SRvSaha/CoWinVaccineSlotFinder/README.md

 Following are some of the main features of the App:

 - [x] OTP Generation/Validation
-- [x] Search by Either PINCode or District
+- [x] Search by Either PINCode or District or Both PINCode and District with preference to PINCode for better Searching
 - [x] Auto Retry To Fetch Slots Every 2 Seconds
 - [x] BEEP BEEP User Notifier On Slot Availability To Book the Available Slot
+- [x] OTP Notifier for New Session & On Timeout
 - [x] Captcha Popup Entry for Booking Slot
 - [x] Booking for Multiple Beneficiaries linked to a Registered Mobile Number
 - [x] OTP Regeneration/Validation on Timeout/Session Expiry